FawziYassine/RNA-seq_FRDA/Clinical_Significance_and_Therapuetic_Potential.md

-P.S: You might need to read the [Experiment Results](Results.md) before you continue.
+P.S: You might want to read the [Experiment Results](Results.md) before you continue.
 -----

 # 1. Introduction